fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

 ## A Few Words About Standard Deviation

 I had originally planned to look at the combiner quiz question, but use standard deviation rather than sample mean as the topic of this post.
 I did that because I thought that using a standard deviation reducer also as a combiner would cause problems.
-After thinking about a bit, I realized that I didn't even need to go that far.
+After thinking about it a bit, I realized that I didn't even need to go that far.

 If we take a moment and look at what happens if we try to compute standard deviation rather than sample mean we can see just how messed up this can get.

 First off, let's start with a test for calculating the standard deviation for values in a python list.
-Again, numpy would have made this trivial... but I am forced to run on Python 2.6, so no bumpy.
+Again, numpy would have made this trivial, but I am forced to run on Python 2.6, so no numpy.
 Grrr....

 Anyway, here is a test: